Understanding Post Traumatic Stress Disorder (PTSD)

 Understanding PTSD

-• physical symptoms such as tension, headaches, or stomach discomfort
+• Physical symptoms like tension, headaches, or stomach discomfort

 PTSD in Adults

-At Chrysalis Psychology & Wellbeing, we help adults understand how trauma affects the nervous system, develop strategies to feel more grounded, and process traumatic memories safely.
+At Chrysalis Psychology & Wellbeing, we offer individual psychology therapy to help adults understand how trauma affects the nervous system, develop strategies to feel more grounded, and process traumatic memories safely using EMDR, Schema Therapy, and trauma-focused CBT.

 PTSD in Children and Young People